World Chess960 Championship: 2018 'Unofficial' World Championship Match

-Beginning on February 9, 2018, reigning Chess960 champion Hikaru Nakamura was slated to play a 16-game Chess960 exhibition match against the current world champion Magnus Carlsen at the Henie Onstad Kunstsenter in Bærum, Norway.
+Beginning on February 9, 2018, reigning Chess960 champion Hikaru Nakamura was slated to play a 16-game Chess960 exhibition match against the then-world champion Magnus Carlsen at the Henie Onstad Kunstsenter in Bærum, Norway.
 The match was announced by Jøran Aulin-Jansson, president of the Norwegian Chess Federation, in October 2017 as a supporting program for an ongoing art exhibition Dag Alveng – Still Time at the Henie Onstad museum.
 Time controls for the match were categorized as 'slow-rapid' and 'fast-rapid'; players are given 45 minutes for 40 moves plus 15 minutes afterwards for the first eight games, and 10 minutes plus a five-second increment for the final eight games.
 Slow-rapid games were to be weighted twice as heavily as their fast-rapid counterparts.
 Carlsen won the match with a 14–10 score.

-2019 FIDE World Fischer Random Championship
+FIDE World Fischer Random Championship

+2019

 FIDE, Chess.com, and Dund A.S. announced plans for a formal Chess960 world championship tournament to be held with online qualifiers, followed by over-the-board semifinal matches and a final match in Norway in fall 2019, with a prize fund of $375,000.
 Grandmasters who confirmed their participation in the event included Magnus Carlsen, Hikaru Nakamura, Fabiano Caruana, Wesley So, Alexander Grischuk, Ian Nepomniachtchi and Peter Svidler.
 Chess.com conducted online qualifying events open to these and other players.

 FIDE president Arkady Dvorkovich commented: "It is an unprecedented move that the International Chess Federation recognizes a new variety of chess, so this was a decision that required to be carefully thought out.
 But we believe that Fischer Random is a positive innovation: It injects new energies and enthusiasm into our game, but at the same time it doesn't mean a rupture with our classical chess and its tradition.
 It is probably for this reason that Fischer Random chess has won the favor of the chess community, including the top players and the world champion himself.
 FIDE couldn't be oblivious to that: It was time to embrace and incorporate this modality of chess."

 After a number of online qualifying events, four players competed in the over-the-board semifinals and final of the championship, held in Bærum, Norway from October 27 to November 2, 2019: So, Carlsen, Caruana, and Nepomniachtchi.
 (Carlsen was seeded directly into the semifinals and did not have to qualify through online play.)
 So defeated Nepomniachtchi and Carlsen defeated Caruana in the semifinals.
 So then beat Carlsen in the final match to win the championship.
 Nepomniachtchi beat Caruana in the consolation match to determine the third-place finisher.
 The matches were played at a combination of slow rapid, fast rapid and blitz time controls.

-2022 FIDE World Fischer Random Championship

-Hikaru Nakamura won the championship in 2022.